equinixmetal-archive/docs-packet-legacy/guides/elastic-block-storage.md

 * **Premium Tier:** ($0.000223/GB per hour) - With 15,000 IOPS per volume this is targeted at higher I/O heavy workloads.

-### Use Cases

-While our Block Storage product is the perfect match for a wide variety of use cases, the first and most important step is to understand when *not* to use block storage at Packet.

-As a general rule of thumb, databases are not a good fit for our Block Storage, especially those that are not resilient due to minor hiccups.
-While uncommon, even a small loss of connectivity to some databases can cause major issues.

-If block storage doesn't meet your needs, we offer two other options, various local disk options (SSD's and NVMe Flash) on each server config.
-The s1.large storage-focused server includes 24 TB of SATA w/ SSD's for cache.

-### Deploying & Managing Block Volumes (Linux)

-Creating a storage volume

-If you have not yet created a volume and click on the Storage view within your Project, you would see the following message:

-To create a new volume, click on the 'Deploy Storage Volume' button.
-On the following screen, give the volume a description, choose the size of the volume in GB, and select the location, then performance tier.
-If you'd like to set up automated snapshots, you can do so via the optional snapshot settings button.

-### What are snapshots and how do they work?

-A snapshot is a differential copy of your volume made at a specific moment in time.
-If you have a 500GB volume, but only 250 GB of data on it, your snapshot is only 250 GB.
-With a snapshots, you are only billed for the changes to the original block device from the time the snapshot is made — as such, a policy of 5 snapshots may end up being only a small amount of storage if your rate of change on the device is low.
-Billing for all snapshots is at our lower $0.07/GB per month tier.

 ### Attach / Detach the Volume to the Server